Cannon-fire Cannon-fire is a short book by Shaye-Alexander Ellis Nicholls of Merridonia

 …..the Role-playing possibilities of Plateau may, hopefully, be interesting - to some at least - and the size and time-scale could be from very small to very large, as role-playing etc. could be throughout Steps…..

-*1 A player’s Stepped Fixed-reserve Clock (as it would be called) would count down at commencement of each of his moves and his main clock would not start to operate until the reserve was used – the reserve would be topped up each time after a player moves (he is not compelled to use all of it, though might generally be expected to – but if a player had a checkmating attack for example he might not want to delay playing his moves, and see Notes below for a more essential reduced-use situation)…..there is some similarity with a Fixed-reserve Clock and Time-lagging but there are some differences – firstly time lagging is usually for very short periods of time whereas the reserve amount here would probably be quite substantial; secondly, unlike the Reserve clock, the amount of Time-lagging, though known, is not usually displayed as it counts down, and thirdly, though described as fixed the reserve could be set to periodically adjust itself (Stepping) – perhaps after a certain number of moves have been played the amount would be reduced and this could be reiterated further on in the game or stopped after a certain point…..it is also possible to have both a Fixed-reserve Clock and Time-lagging in operation, and there would be Independent Countdown clocks as well – but these might be set at times longer than for some Steps games…..this probably sounds more complicated than it actually would be once a player was used to them - see Notes below, and in a slower-paced game there is more time for consideration of the time situation…..clocks are talked about more fully in Part three of Steps.
+*1 A player’s Stepped Fixed-reserve Clock (as it would be called) would count down at commencement of each of his moves and his main clock would not start to operate until the reserve was used – the reserve would be topped up each time after a player moves (he is not compelled to use all of it, though might generally be expected to – but if a player had a checkmating attack for example he might not want to delay playing his moves, and see Notes below for a more essential reduced-use situation)…..there is some similarity with a Fixed-reserve Clock and Time-lagging but there are some differences – firstly time lagging is usually for very short periods of time whereas the reserve amount here would probably be quite substantial; secondly, unlike the Reserve clock, the amount of Time-lagging, though known, is not usually displayed as it counts down (but the amount would be shown along with other clock settings), and thirdly, though described as fixed the reserve could be set to periodically adjust itself (Stepping) – perhaps after a certain number of moves have been played the amount would be reduced and this could be reiterated further on in the game or stopped after a certain point…..it is also possible to have both a Fixed-reserve Clock and Time-lagging in operation, and there would be Independent Countdown clocks as well – but these might be set at times longer than for some Steps games…..this probably sounds more complicated than it actually would be once a player was used to them - see Notes below, and in a slower-paced game there is more time for consideration of the time situation…..clocks are talked about more fully in Part three of Steps.

 *2 For those who like them there is an anagram in part of the name of the Snow-lepan Provinces that relates to their broad whereabouts…..and a clue – a State where Snow-leopards live.